 Send urgent relief to Rohingya refugee families in need

-UNHCR urgently requires an $83.7 million to respond to massive humanitarian needs in Bangladesh until the end of February 2018.
+UNHCR urgently needs 238.8 million USD to respond to massive humanitarian needs in Bangladesh in 2018.
 Much more needs to be done to meet the acute needs of children, women and men fleeing conflict.